 Just how natural are your “natural” beauty products?
 It is difficult to say.
 Really difficult, actually.
-While it is undeniable that natural cosmetics and beauty goods are surging in popularity and profitability – as “consumers, increasingly wary of products that are overly processed or full of manufactured chemicals, are paying premium prices for natural goods,” as the New York Times put it recently – it is far less clean cut as to just how natural “natural” really is.
+While it is undeniable that natural cosmetics and beauty goods are surging in popularity and profitability – as “consumers, increasingly wary of products that are overly processed or full of manufactured chemicals, are paying premium prices for natural goods,” as the New York Times put it this spring – it is far less clean cut as to just how natural “natural” really is.

 As noted by CNN, “In September 2015, the company was sued by a customer who said its sunscreen doesn't work and is not really ‘natural.’
 And in April 2016, the Organic Consumers Association filed a suit that alleged Honest baby formula contains ingredients that are not really organic.”